 - other injection site reactions such as a hard lump, tingling or numbness.

-For more on the vaccine’s known side effects go to Health A-Z: side effects.
+Find out more about the HPV vaccine's known side effects.

 Does the vaccine have a good safety record?

 The vaccine’s safety record is excellent and it has passed the rigorous safety tests needed for it to be used in the UK and other European countries.